projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

-As the guest PCI sub-system scans the PCI bus and assigns a Guest Physical Address (GPA) to the MMIO BAR, ACRN maps the GPA to the address in the physical BAR of the pass-thru device using EPT.
+As the guest PCI sub-system scans the PCI bus and assigns a Guest Physical Address (GPA) to the MMIO BAR, ACRN maps the GPA to the address in the physical BAR of the passthrough device using EPT.
 The following timeline chart explains how PCI devices are assigned to guest and BARs are mapped upon guest initialization.